miketheman/knife-community/README.md

 In The Land of [Chef][chef], the typical unit of shareable software is a 'cookbook'.

-The centralized location for sharing cookbooks is the [Community Site][opcs], and we already have support to download/install these elements, either it be through [knife itself][kcsi], [librarian][libr], and [berkshelf][brks], and there are probably others.
+The centralized location for sharing cookbooks is the [Supermarket][opcs], and we already have support to download/install these elements, either it be through [knife itself][kcsi], [librarian][libr], and [berkshelf][brks], and there are probably others.

-What we _don't_ have is a good method for cookbook maintainers to contribute back to the Community Site, while semi-enforcing good habits, such as version incrementing, git tags and forming the package correctly.
+What we _don't_ have is a good method for cookbook maintainers to contribute back to the Supermarket, while semi-enforcing good habits, such as version incrementing, git tags and forming the package correctly.

 Assumptions
 -----------